CATH-summer-2017/domchop/doc/cathpost_python-module.md

 ```

 This code obviously is not functional yet.
 Running it throws "``NameError: name 'evolve' is not defined``", which makes sense, for we did not define "``evolve``" anywhere at all.
 Define a function in python is straight forward.

-Let's define this magic called "``evolve()``":
+</br>Let's define this magic called "``evolve()``":

 ```python
 import numpy as np